Jessica Hullman: Work

-Hullman has given many invited lectures and keynote presentations, including "How to Visually Communicate Uncertain Data", "Beyond Visualization: Theories of Inference to Improve Data Analysis & Communication" and "The Visual Uncertainty Experience" at OpenVisConf.
+Hullman has given many invited lectures and keynote presentations, including "Strategic Communication of Uncertainty" to the President's Council of Advisors on Science & Technology.
 Hullman is co-director of the Midwest Uncertainty (MU) Collective at Northwestern University.

-In addition to her scholarly work, Hullman has written articles for the popular press related to visualizing uncertainty, including for Wired ("Is Your Chart a Detective Story?
-Or a Police Report?", with Andrew Gelman), Scientific American, The Hill and National Review ("We Need Better Risk Communication to Combat the Coronavirus", with Allison Schrager).
-She is a contributor to Andrew Gelman's blog, Statistical Modeling, Causal Inference, and Social Science and is the founder and editor of Multiple Views, a blog on visualization research.
+Hullman has written articles for the popular press related to communicating uncertainty, including for Wired (with Andrew Gelman), Scientific American, The Hill and National Review (with Allison Schrager).
+She is a contributor to Andrew Gelman's blog, Statistical Modeling, Causal Inference, and Social Science.